Reinforcement Learning for optimal dividend problem under diffusion model: Abstract

 \section{Abstract}

-In this paper, we study the optimal dividend problem under the continuous time diffusion model with the dividend rate being restricted in a given interval $[0,a]$.
-Unlike the standard literature, we shall particularly be interested in the case when the parameters (e.g. drift and diffusion coefficients) of the model are not specified so that the optimal control cannot be explicitly determined.
-We therefore follow the recently developed method via the {\it Reinforcement Learning (RL)} to find the optimal strategy.
-Specifically, we shall design a corresponding RL-type entropy-regularized exploratory control problem, which randomize the control actions, and balance the exploitation and exploration.
-We shall first carry out a theoretical analysis of the new relaxed control problem and prove that the value function is the unique bounded classical solution to the corresponding HJB equation.
-We will then use a {\it policy improvement} argument, along with {\it policy evaluation} devices (e.g., Temporal Difference (TD)-based algorithm and Martingale Loss (ML)-algorithms) to construct approximating sequences of the optimal strategy.
-We present some numerical results using different parametrization families for the cost functional to illustrate the effectiveness of the approximation schemes.
+In this paper, we study the optimal dividend problem under the continuous time diffusion model with the bounded dividend rate from the {\it Reinforcement Learning (RL)} perspective.
+Unlike the standard literature, our main focus will be on { numerical algorithms that allow part or all of the system parameters to be unspecified so that the optimal control cannot be explicitly determined.
+Following the RL literature we introduce the {\it entropy-regularized exploratory control problem}, which randomizes the control actions and balances the levels of exploitation and exploration, and carry out a theoretical analysis of the associated {\it Policy Improvement} (PI) and {\it Policy Evaluation} (PE) devices and the corresponding sequence of the approximating optimal strategies.
+Specifically, our algorithm will be based on two independent neural networks that approximate the value function and its derivative simultaneously.
+Such an algorithm, to the best of our knowledge, is new in the context of the optimal dividend problems, and can be effective even for the situation when the premium and/or interest rate is state dependent, hence beyond reach of the standard statistical methods.
+Some numerical experiments are presented to empirically demonstrate the effectiveness of our RL algorithm.}

 \bs

 \no